upperlinecode/front-end-student-materials/06-p5js/04b-map-function.md

 ![purple fade](/resources/purple-fade.gif)

 Think about our blue color range for a second.
 The closer the mouse is to `0` in the x-axis the closer our blue value should be to `255`.
-So we actually need to flip the *minimum* and *maximum* values for our range.
+So we actually need to flip the *starting* and *ending* values for our range.

 Paste in this code for the variable `blue`